The Zimmer Program for partially hyperbolic actions: Consequences of assumptions in Theorem and Theorem

-\bl Every Oseledec subspace $E^\lambda$ of $\rho$ is H\"older continuous.
-Within $E^\lambda$ there is an $A-$invariant H\"older continuous invariant conformal structure. \el \begin{proof} In our setting for any coarse Lyapunov foliation $W^\lambda$, a generic singular element $a$ in $\ker \lambda$ is by assumption a partially hyperbolic diffeomorphism with center distribution $TO\oplus E_\lambda \oplus E_{-\lambda}$, or $TO\oplus E_\lambda$.
+\bl Every Oseledets distribution $E^{c_i\lambda}$ coincides with a partially H\"older one almost everywhere.
+Within $E^{c_i\lambda}$ there is an $\mathbb R^k-$invariant partially H\"older invariant conformal structure almost everywhere. \el \begin{proof} In our setting for any coarse Lyapunov foliation $W^\lambda$, a generic singular element $a$ in $\ker \lambda$ is by assumption a partially hyperbolic diffeomorphism with center distribution $E^c\oplus E_\lambda \oplus E_{-\lambda}$, or $E^c\oplus E_\lambda$.
 In the rest of the argument we assume the former, since it is the more general case.
-Moreover, the generic singular $a$ is accessible (by assumptions of Theorem \ref{abelian}) and by Lemma \ref{lem: a bunch} it is center bunched partially hyperbolic.
-Since it is a singular element, it has zero Lyapunov exponents in the direction of the center distribution $TO\oplus E_\lambda \oplus E_{-\lambda}$ and non-zero exponents in all other directions.
+Moreover, the generic singular $a$ is accessible (by Lemma \ref{gen-sing-acc}, under the assumptions of Theorem \ref{abelian}) and by Lemma \ref{lem: a bunch} it is center bunched partially hyperbolic.
+Since it is a generic singular element, it has zero Lyapunov exponents in the direction of the center distribution $E^c\oplus E_\lambda \oplus E_{-\lambda}$ \, and non-zero exponents in all other directions.

-Consider the H\"older continuous linear cocycle $Da|_{E_\lambda\oplus E_{-\lambda}}$ over $a$, since $a\in \ker \lambda$, $Da|_{E_\lambda\oplus E_{-\lambda}}$ has zero Lyapunov exponents.
-By Oseledec theorem and by assumption on Oseledets conformality in Theorem \ref{abelian}, the Oseledec subspaces within $E_{\lambda}$ and $E_{-\lambda}$ are measurable $A-$invariant subbundles, and within each of them there is an $A-$invariant measurable measurable conformal structure.
-Therefore by Theorem \ref{thm: acc imp hder} all the measurable invariant objectes we obtained coincide with H\"older continuous invariant ones almost everywhere. \end{proof}
+Consider the H\"older continuous linear cocycle $Da|_{E_\lambda\oplus E_{-\lambda}}$ over $a$.
+Since $a\in \ker \lambda$, $Da|_{E_\lambda\oplus E_{-\lambda}}$ has zero Lyapunov exponents.
+By Oseledets theorem and by assumption on Oseledets conformality in Theorem \ref{abelian}, the Oseledets subspaces within $E_{\lambda}$ and $E_{-\lambda}$ are measurable $\mathbb R^k-$invariant subbundles, and within each of them there is an $\mathbb R^k-$invariant measurable conformal structure.
+Therefore by Theorem \ref{thm: acc imp hder} all the measurable invariant objects (Oseledets spaces and conformal structures on them) for the cocycle $Da|_{E_\lambda\oplus E_{-\lambda}}$ coincide with partially H\"older invariant ones almost everywhere. \end{proof}

-We will use the following result from \cite{W} to obtain H\"older regularity of the measurable metric in the assumption of the main Theorem \ref{abelian}. \begin{theorem} \cite{W} Let $f:X\to X$ be a $C^{1+\theta}$ strongly center bunched conservative partially hyperbolic diffeomorphism.
+We will use the following result from \cite{W} to obtain partial H\"older regularity of the measurable metric in the assumption of the main Theorem \ref{abelian}. \begin{theorem} \cite{W} Let $f:X\to X$ be a $C^{2}$ center bunched conservative partially hyperbolic diffeomorphism.
 Assume that $f$ is accessible.
-Let $\phi : X \to \mathbb{R}$ be a H\"older continuous function, then any measurable solution of the cohomological equation coincides with a H\"older continuous solution almost everywhere. \end{theorem}
+Let $\phi : X \to \mathbb{R}$ be a H\"older continuous (resp. partially H\"older) function, then any measurable solution of the cohomological equation coincides with a H\"older continuous (resp. partially H\"older) solution almost everywhere. \end{theorem}